Author: Albert Green Jr.

 It was impossible.

 This was Sunnyhell.
-Of course, that would where something like this would be, underneath Boca Del Inferno.
+Of course, there would be something like this underneath Boca Del Inferno.

-The entity known as the First did something that Buffy would have never expected- its mouth dropped open at the sight of the newcomers joining in the attack against its forces.
+When Buffy glanced at the entity known as the First, it was doing something that Buffy would have never expected- its mouth was dropped open at the sight of the newcomers joining in the attack against its vampire army.

 "Well, this is truly something unexpected, "the Buffy-First entity huffed.

-From what Buffy could see of the First, the apparition glaring at the new group was less than amused.
+From what Buffy could see of the First, the apparition glaring at the new group, was less than amused by their arrival.
 The fact that it had stopped trying to distract her while the vampires were trying to eat her gave an indication of just how serious this new threat was being taken.
-There had been real anger in the First's voice.
+There had been real anger in the First's voice while he was speaking to the newcomers.

 Faith had thrown the scythe to Kennedy who, after dispatching three Turok-Han had thrown it back to Buffy.
-The latest undead creature trying to kill her had thrown her into a wall before she could use her weapon to destroy it.
-It was bigger than the others and with a start, she realized that it had been the smaller demons that attacked first.
+The latest undead creature trying to kill her had thrown her into a wall before she could use her sword to destroy it.
+It was bigger than the others and with a start, she realized that it had been the smaller, faster demons that attacked first.
 That meant that the larger, more powerful ones like the one Buffy fought before, were coming…

-Whatever she was, the mature woman was beautiful, in a dark and dangerous sort of way.
+Part of it was screaming vampire, the other part human and there was yet another part of her that was unsure.
+In short, she had no idea what how to categorize the woman.
+Whatever she was, the mature woman was beautiful, in a dark and deadly sort of way.
 The woman pulled out two long black blades from seemingly nowhere and allowed each to touch the ground.
 As they touched, the scythe in Buffy's hand vibrated.
 It seemed to want to pull her towards the woman as if sensing an enemy that needed to be destroyed.
-Was this some type of vampire or demon hybrid?
+Was this woman some type of vampire or demon hybrid?

 Just great, more enemies to slay.